marcosjom/lib-auframework-src/README.md

 You can create your own folders structure but it will require to update some paths in the projects and scripts.

+Follow the instructions in the `sys-nbframework-src/ext/*_howToBuild.txt` and `lib-auframework-src/c/*_howToBuild.txt` files to download the source of third-party embedded libraries.
+Optionally, these libraries can be dynamically linked to the ones installed in the operating system.

 The following steps will create static libraries.
 In your project you should link to each `static-libray` and add a reference to its `include` folder.

 ## Windows